1Ramirez7/Short-Run-AD-AS-Model/README.md

 - **shinyapp_ch13_AD_AS.R**
   This is the main file for the Chapter 13 model.

-- **ch_13_program_and_formulas.R**
-  This project implements the AD-AS model to display the paper formulas and allows selection of a period to show the corresponding numbers.
-  **Note:** This project also contains a calculation error that occurs during the paper formula addition process.
-It is provided for reference only and should not be used to edit the formulas or code of the Shiny app.

 - **ch13_master.qmd**
   This file contains older models as well as current and additional code for Chapter 13 and/or the Short-Run model.